Code-Institute-Submissions/project-1-employee-site-hub/README.md

 ### Further Testing

--   The Website was tested on Google Chrome, Internet Explorer, Microsoft Edge and Safari browsers.
+-   The Website was tested on Google Chrome, Internet Explorer & Microsoft Edge.
 -   The website was viewed on a variety of devices such as Desktop, Laptop, iPhone7, iPhone 8 & iPhoneX.
 -   A large amount of testing was done to ensure that all pages were linking correctly.
 -   Friends and family members were asked to review the site and documentation to point out any bugs and/or user experience issues.

 ### Known Bugs

--   On some mobile devices the Hero Image pushes the size of screen out more than any of the other content on the page.
+-   On small mobile devices the vision container touches the top of the Navigation Bar.
-    -   A white gap can be seen to the right of the footer and navigation bar as a result.
--   On Microsoft Edge and Internet Explorer Browsers, all links in Navbar are pushed upwards when hovering over them.
+-   In the Behaviours container I wanted to concatenate the Behaviour with the icon, I did not have time to complete this requirement.
+Therfore on some screens the Behaviour may not have the icon beside it, because it is on the line above

 ## Deployment